montymxb/Tex-Shack/README.md

 ---------------------
 That's it!
-Be aware this is not a final product, this is just something I've put together out of necessity, but figured it'd be worth sharing nonetheless.
+This was just something I've put together out of necessity, but figured it'd be worth sharing nonetheless.
-If you're interested this code can be seen at work in the iOS app 'Bit Shooter'.
+If you're interested this code can be seen at work in the app 'Bit Shooter' in the App Store.

-Also there is a small to do list consisting of:

-	-Setting up draw call batching

-	-Setting up a texture atlas (that is an awful lot of textures and images to be loading seperately)
+Also at some point I will be setting up a texture atlas (that is an awful lot of textures and images to be loading seperately).

 When I get time I'll take care of these, however if you have experience with either of these techniques and are willing to lend a hand, contact me.